onlinedevschool/guides/source/build-a-vending-machine.md

 }
 ```

-Now we can more sensibly construct our customizable object like so:
+We can now more sensibly construct our customizable object like so:

 ```ruby
 VendingMachine.new( {{ '001': 'Cocoa Cola' }, { '002': 'Newcastle Brown Ale' }} )